Military history of Italy during World War I: Libya

-As a result of the 1911-1912 Italo-Turkish war, Italians acquired Tripolitaia and Cyrenaica from the Ottoman Empire, with their forces controlling the main centres of Libya, on the coast.
+As a result of the 1911-1912 Italo-Turkish War, Italians acquired Tripolitania and Cyrenaica from the Ottoman Empire, with their forces controlling the main centres of Libya, on the coast.
 Italy then began to expand into the interior but, preparing to enter World War I, cut its occupation force and was forced to retreat back to the coast after some reverses (near Mizda and Gasr Bu Hadi) and uprisings.

 After Italy entered the war, the Ottoman sultan tasked Sayed Ahmed to recover Libya and supported (together with the Germans) the Senussi and other groups against the Italians.
 Ottoman–German operations were based at Misratah, where a submarine visited every couple of weeks to deliver arms and ammunition.
 The Italians retained their coastal strongholds and, in 1916, re-occupied Zuwarah in Tripolitania (followed in 1917 by Agilat, Sidi Bilal, Saiad and Janzur) and Bardia in Cyrenaica.
 In April 1917, the Accords of Acroma were signed between the Italians and the Senussi.
 The latter stopped conducting attacks on the Italians and ended their allegiance to the Ottomans.
 The armistice wth the Ottoman empire and the Paris Peace conference, resulting in the treaty of Sevrès (1920), confirmed the Italian possession of Libya and deprived the Sultan of the religious role and rights (as caliph) he had retained in the area per the 1912 peace.